Efficient Derivative-free Bayesian Inference for Large-Scale Inverse Problems: Introduction

 The main contribution of this paper is to incorporate all three approaches from above by designing a particular (artificial) mean-field dynamical system and applying filtering methods, which employ a Gaussian ansatz, to approximate the filtering distribution resulting from partial observation of the system; the equilibrium of the filtering distribution is designed to be close to the desired posterior distribution.
 At an abstract level, we introduce a data-independent transition kernel, denoted by $\psi_{\rm P}(\theta'', \theta')$, and another data-dependent transition kernel, denoted by $\psi_{\rm A}(\theta'', \theta')$, such that the posterior distribution $\rho_{\rm post}$ remains invariant under the both transition kernels combined, that is,

 The first transition kernel, $\psi_{\rm P}(\theta'', \theta')$, corresponds to the prediction step in filtering methods and is chosen such that

-where $\gamma > 0$ is a free parameter and $\rho_n(\theta)$ denotes the current density.
+where \dzh{$0 < \Dt < 1$ is the time-step size, a free parameter,} and $\rho_n(\theta)$ denotes the current density.
 In other words, this transition kernel corresponds to a simple rescaling of a given density.
 The second transition kernel, $\psi_{\rm A}(\theta'',\theta')$, corresponds to the analysis step in filtering methods and has to satisfy

 This transition kernel depends on the data and the posterior distribution and performs a suitably modified Bayesian inference step.
 Combining the two preceding displays yields